What Women In Film Can Learn From The

 Advertisement

-“It’s a very simple, but very workable, organizational model,” Beauchamp said.
+“It’s a very simple, but very workable, organisational model,” Beauchamp said.
 “That’s how change is going to happen.
 Slowly but surely.
 The day-in, day-out connections and hiring.”

 Beauchamp sees the solidarity of the silent era’s women reflected in movements like #MeToo and Time’s Up.
 “The rising up of the women with #MeToo and Time’s Up is another way of getting together and solving the problem.
 It’s not personal.
 It’s systemic.
 Sexism is systemic,” Beauchamp said. “[Women in Hollywood] knew that back then, and somehow, we managed to forget it.
 It’s certainly been brought home once again with Time’s Up and #MeToo.”